If you’re craving a comforting and tasty curry that’s easy to prepare with minimal ingredients, this slow cooker chicken tikka masala is perfect!

 Instructions

-• Add everything to the slow cooker apart from the cream and stir together.
+- Add everything to the slow cooker apart from the cream and garam masala and stir together.

-• Put the lid on and set the slow cooker off on low for 5 to 7 hours or high for 4 to 5 hours.
+- Put the lid on and set the slow cooker off on low for 5 to 7 hours or high for 3 to 4 hours.

-• At the end of the slow cooking time remove the lid and gently stir in the cream.
+- At the end of the slow cooking time remove the lid and stir in the garam masala followed by the cream.

 Notes